tundish/blathnaid/blathnaid/book/chapters.rst

 “Did you meet with the Master?” asked the Blacksmith.

-“Yes, I did”, said Jack.
+“Yes, I did,” said Jack.

 “And what did he say?”